matheus-git/flat_rbtree/README.md

 | **Remove** | 2.12 ns        | 354 ps       |
 | **Search** | 655 µs         | 514 µs       |

-> It’s worth noting that `rbtree` is a pointer-based implementation, which tends to be more performant than an index-based implementation.

 ## 📝 License